Marcelin L. Lahaie

-Marcelin L. Lahaie DSO, CD was a Canadian officer who served in the Royal Canadian Artillery during the Second World War.
+Marcelin Louis Lahaie DSO, CD was a Canadian officer who served in the Royal Canadian Artillery during the Second World War.
 He also served as the first commandant of the Royal Military College Saint-Jean and also the commandant of CFB Valcartier.

 Education

 Marcelin L. Lahaie was born in 1913 in Buckingham, Quebec.
 In 1932, he began his studies at MCGill University in engineering, until 1935.
 He then studied for a small period of time at the University of Montréal.

 Military career

 Lahaie joined the Canadian Army in October 1940 as a second lieutenant.
 He was trained until 1942, when he was deployed overseas as a captain in the Artillery.
 In 1944, as a major, he commanded a battery in the 4th Medium Regiment, RCA until 1945.
 After the war, he also served as the commander of the 79th Field Artillery Regiment, which in 1951 became part of the NATO force present in Germany Lahaie then opened a new military college in Canada, becoming the first commandant of the Royal Military College Saint-Jean when it opened in 1952.